ldbc/ldbc_snb_interactive_v1_impls/umbra/README.md

 UMBRA_CSV_DIR=`pwd`/test-data/
 ```

-## Get the container
+## Getting the container image

-The Umbra container is available upon request from TU Munich's Database group.
+The Umbra Docker container image is available upon request from TU Munich's Database group.
 Load it to Docker as follows:

 ```bash
 curl ... | docker load
 ```

+## Running the benchmark

 ### Loading the data set